 Gardens by the Bay

-This is one of my favourite places in Singapore and I’d highly recommend visiting if you have time.
-The supertrees are straight out of an alien world and the cloud forest dome has an awesome waterfall, the largest indoor one in the world apparently!
-Read a full post on Gardens by the Bay here.
+Gardens By the Bay is one of my favourite places in Singapore and I’d highly recommend visiting if you have time.
+The Supertrees are straight out of an alien world and the cloud forest dome has an awesome waterfall, the largest indoor one in the world apparently!

 Chinatown/Little India/ Kampong Glam

-Get to know Singapore’s unique cultural history by visiting 1, or all, of these enclaves.
+Get to know Singapore’s unique cultural history by visiting one (or all) of its historical districts.
 My favourite is Kampong Glam, the old Arab quarter.
 The food there is great and Haji Lane shows a slightly more alternative side of the city – you’ll actually see graffiti here (I’m sure it’s all legal though).
-Read a full post on Singapore’s historical suburbs here.
+We’ve stayed in some really nice hotels close to some of these districts, including Hotel Yan and Hotel 1929 (which is in a cool old building).

 Just like the London Eye but bigger, apparently the Singapore Flyer is the tallest observational wheel in the world and the views from the top are pretty amazing.